dreamking60/d3-start-to-finish-leanpub/manuscript/14 Arranging items in a grid.md

-# Arranging items in a grid
+# Arranging Items in a Grid

 Arranging a list of items in a grid is a fairly common exercise but it isn’t always obvious how to do this so this chapter covers the underlying mathematics and code.